RicardoZambon/DotNetCore3.1_EfCore-WebApi_Brazilian-Football-League/README.md

 ### Reading teams list ###

-The team list will return all teams with their position, team name, and totals (points, competitions, won, draw, lost, goals for, goals against and goal score).
+The team list will return all teams with their position regarding all competitions, team name, and totals (points, competitions, won, draw, lost, goals for, goals against and goal score).

 You can access the team list at [http://[your-local-host]/api/Teams](http://[your-local-host]/api/Teams).

+### Reading states list ###

+The states list will return all states with their position regarding all competitions, state name, and totals (points, competitions, won, draw, lost, goals for, goals against and goal score).

+You can access the team list at [http://[your-local-host]/api/Teams](http://[your-local-host]/api/States).